srpedlar-cmd/active-directory-home-lab/README.md

 ![Step 7](server-7.png)

-Confirmed the server was ready for Active Directory installation.
+Successfully logged into the newly installed Windows Server 2022 virtual machine for the first time.

 ---